Pickleball Gear

 My verdict

-If you want to start playing pickleball but you're not ready to invest a lot of money, the GoSports GS1 set is my top recommendation.
-It will get you started in no time, and you'll learn more with this than with any other $25 paddle.
+If you're eager to hit the courts with a partner but you don't want to spend a lot of money, the GoSports GS1 set is my top recommendation.
+You'll pick up more pickleball skills with this than with any other $25 paddle.
+The balls are good quality too.

 Today’s best deal